 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 There is evidence that when taken with standard anti-nausea medications, ginger may be helpful in further reducing or eliminating nausea and vomiting during and after chemotherapy treatments.

 Results from two studies of adults who took ginger for nausea showed that various doses of ginger before starting chemotherapy treatments helped to reduce the severity of nausea.
 In these studies, participants began taking ginger orally three days prior to starting chemotherapy.
 The ginger was taken in addition to a standard medication prescribed to reduce nausea and vomiting.
 A small number of participants reported side effects including heartburn, bruising, flushing and rash.

-Earlier studies had shown ginger to be of little or no benefit in reducing nausea and vomiting due to chemotherapy.
+Earlier studies had shown ginger as a solo treatment to be of little or no benefit in reducing nausea and vomiting due to chemotherapy.